Global Speaking Fellow: Experienced, Credible, Globally Competent

 - Without taking away any prestige from the CSP or FPSA designations, attaining the Global Speaking Fellow designation is a leading indicator that you are a professional speaker who is competent in the core competencies unique to global speaking.

-- The competency structure was developed with the input of global speakers and global meetings industry professionals, and is designed around the professional skills and behaviors demonstrated by a successful global presenter.
+- The competency structure was developed with the input of global speakers and global meetings industry professionals and is designed around the professional skills and behaviours demonstrated by a successful global presenter.

 - Support for high-level professionalism in the global speaking profession promotes the wider use of accomplished professional speakers.
 It also expands the credibility and value of all global speakers.